-Candidates for admission must present to the Secretary of the Board of Trustees at the commencement of the session:
+Candidates for admission to the Freshman year must present to the Secretary of the Board of Trustees at the commencement of the session:

-1. Credible certificate of good moral character.

-2. Diploma from a recognized college, scientific or high school, teacher's certificate, or certificate of having passed an examination of admission to a literary college.

-3. Not possessing the above the candidate must undergo an examination in English composition, including spelling, mathematics, elementary physics or natural philosophy, and the translation of easy Latin prose.
-Should the applicant, however, not have studied Latin he will be given an opportunity to make up for this deficiency during the session.
+- I. Credible certificate of good moral character. - 2.
+Diploma from a recognized college, scientific or high school, first grade teacher's certificate, or certificate of having passed an examination of admission to a literary college. - 3.
+Not possessing the above the candidate must undergo an examination in English composition, including spelling, mathematics, elementary physics or natural philosophy, and the translation of easy Latin prose.
+Should the applicant, however, not have studied Latin he will be given an opportunity to make up for his deficiency during the session.

-4. Graduates of Dental and Pharmacy schools in good standing will be admitted to the second year of the graded course without examination.
+Graduates of Dental and Pharmacy schools in good standing will be admitted to the second year of the graded course without examination.

-5. Graduates of the Preparatory Medical course in colleges which include in such course, one or more years study of Anatomy, Physiology, Chemistry, Histology and Hygiene, will be admitted to the second year of the graded course without examination.
+Graduates of the Preparatory Medical Course in colleges which include in such course, one or more years study of Anatomy, Physiology, Chemistry, Histology and Biology, will be admitted to the second year of the graded course without examination.

-6. Certificates of attendance and examinations from Medical schools in good standing will be duly recognized, and applicants admitted to the course to which such certificate entitles them without examination.
+Certificates of attendance and examinations from Medical schools in good standing will be duly recognized, and applicants admitted to the course to which such certificate entitles them without examination.